MaxHeadroom68/ED-Sell1/README.md

 - A Discord server.
 Maybe you want to create your own server (for free): https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server
 - A channel.
 You might want to create a one named #sell1, and set up notifications so that you get an alert for every message.
 - A webhook URL for the channel where you want messages to appear: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
+- If you want messages to ping you, your Discord user ID.
+Send `\@yourusername` on Discord, it'll show `@somenumbers` and you only want to use the numbers for your `userID`.

 Edit the `[Settings]` section of `config.ini` to use `notify-discord.py` as `notifyProgram`:
 ```